CristobalNavarroSchanentgen/olympian-ai-lightweight/README.md

 - Ollama installed and running
 - MCP servers (optional)
 - Docker & Docker Compose (for containerized deployment)
+- Make (for running commands)

 ## Quick Start

+### 🚀 Everything is done through Make!

+All operations in Olympian AI Lightweight are handled through the Makefile for consistency and ease of use.

 ### 1. Initial Setup